actuarialcat/actuarialcat.github.io/_pages/about.md

 permalink: /about/
 ---

-## Hello
+Hello!
 I am a final year actuarial science student in Hong Kong.

 This blog is mainly about the projects I completed and some ideas related to the actuarial field.